 Petition for Declaratory Judgment

 A Petition for Declaratory Judgment is an important tool in litigation.
 It allows a claimant to seek the court’s guidance when questions exist regarding legal obligations or rights under their disability insurance contract.
 This typically occurs when a party seeks to obtain a ruling on the rights of the parties or issue of law stemming from the disability insurance policy.
-Declaratory Judgment actions can be plead independently or in conjunction with a breach of contract action, allowing a claimant to resolve confusion within the policy while moving to have the liability imposed upon the disability insurance provider.
+Declaratory Judgment actions can be plead independently or in conjunction with a breach of contract action, allowing a claimant to resolve confusion within the policy while moving to have the liability imposed upon the private disability insurance provider.